 If you do decide to go with an online high school, read about how to make sure you're getting the best experience possible.

 Another thing to consider is whether you might want to get your GED.
 Find out what this means and why you might want one in our article on that very credential.
+We also cover how to take the GED online and the best GED practice tests here.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: